atishdixit/spring-prep/Readme.md

 11. if latency issue due to code then nees to rewrite and optimized the latency.

-Check in browser dev tool and see, cross browser(Browser engine) Check UI logs(Traansection logs and try toidentify) if not available then see network tab and identify the time taken in request and response.
+Check in browser dev tool and see, cross browser(Browser engine).<br>
+Check UI logs(Traansection logs and try toidentify) if not available then see network tab and identify the time taken in request and response.<br>
-Case 1 if latency problem in API calls
+Case 1 if latency problem in API calls<br>
-Then check network and identify network latency
+Then check network and identify network latency<br>
 How?
-Ping the systm and validated MIN MAX and AVG.
+Ping the systm and validated MIN MAX and AVG.<br>
-Case 2 No Latency issue in API response
+Case 2 No Latency issue in API response<br>
-Request and Response work as aspected.
+Request and Response work as aspected.<br>
-Then the issue FE, in this case we can check in other browser to verify if engine issue. otherwise will check with UI person, here problem can be lib issue, Business log, loading(Eager,Lazy),Paginnation, Ineasted of loading whole data in we can plan other ways.
+Then the issue FE, in this case we can check in other browser to verify if engine issue.<br>
+otherwise will check with UI person, here problem can be lib issue, Business log, loading(Eager,Lazy), Paginnation, Ineasted of loading whole data in we can plan other ways.

 ### Troubleshoot production issue
 1. If production application is slow/some of the functionality does not work or down